uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 ## Note on IDs

+The client should treat IDs as an opaque string.

+### Child IDs

+Child IDs will be a 9-digit number.
+A regular expression to match such IDs is `^[0-9]{9}$`.

+### User IDs

-Child IDs and user IDs (ie, parents, researchers, and clinicians) will be a 6-digit number all coming from the same "namespace".
-In other words, a child ID and a user ID can't be the same.
+User IDs (ie, parents, researchers, and admins) will simply be the email address which the account was created with.
+Why?
+Because:

-The client should treat it as an opaque string, however.
-The fact that it can be represented as an integer is an implementation detail.
+1. the stakeholders are used to communicating via email, so it would be easier if the email *is* the ID; and
+2. it would make the implementation of users simple in the backend since a previous version of spec required child and user IDs to come from the same "namespace" and thereby incur the complexity associated with maintaining that uniqueness between quite different entities (children don't have accounts; parents, researchers, and admins have accounts).

 ### Privacy

-Although IDs aren't a secret, we will only share IDs to those who need it.
+Although child and user IDs aren't a secret, we will only share IDs to those who need it.

 ## Note on clinicians requesting access to sample data and personal info of a specific child